camptocamp/oapi-poc/README.md

 - Feature data download via API with examples
 - Integration in web and fat client applications

-## Feedback required: Can you answer our questions about the Proof of Concept?
+## Feedback / Survey

-We are inviting you to take our survey about our Proof of Concept  data and services since you are interested in MeteoSwiss data or OGC API Features services.
+If you are interested in MeteoSwiss data or OGC API Features services, please answer our questions about the Proof of Concept.

--> Fill out the [SURVEY](https://de.surveymonkey.com/r/RL8HCBK) in DE, it takes only 10 min
+Fill in our [SURVEY](https://de.surveymonkey.com/r/RL8HCBK) in german which only takes about 10 min.
+Thank You!